Tag: Toni Sailer Summer Ski Camp

 The programming was largely driven by the need for competitive alpine racers to stay in shape and improve their techniques between competition seasons, but the camps were popular with both competitive and recreational skiers.
 Over the years they expanded to include camps for kids and instruction in novice and intermediate racing, recreational skiing, and, in 1973, freestyle skiing under the tutelage of Wayne Wong, George Askevold, and Floyd Wilkie.

-Three well-known hot dog skiers show off their style in 1973 at the Tony Sailer Summer Ski Camp.
+Three well-known hot dog skiers show off their style in 1973 at the Toni Sailer Summer Ski Camp.
 Left to right: George Oskwold, Wayne Wong and Floyd Wilkie.
 Murphy Collection.

 By 1977, however, freestyle skiers in Whistler had grown frustrated at the lack of summer aerial opportunities offered by the Whistler Mountain camps and began planning for their ski jump in the valley.
 This ski jump was given no development permit nor any official permission from the newly created Resort Municipality of Whistler or the Squamish-Lillooet Regional District and therefore an inconspicuous, out-of-the-way site was required.
 The group selected a spot on the shores of Lost Lake.